origedit/rottent/readme.md

 ## control flow

-an "if" structure looks like this
+decisions are done like this

 ```
 #TRUE>_ [ "true" | "false" ]